lens-write-on/.github/README.md

 ## 🧑‍💻 How It Works

 ### For Writers:
-1. Connect your wallet
+1. Register an account
-2. Explore open campaigns
+2. Browse active campaigns
-3. Submit content (Twitter threads, Medium posts, etc.)
+3. Submit content linked to a campaign
-4. Earn rewards based on AI scoring and post performance
+4. Earn crypto rewards based on AI scoring and performance

 ### For Campaign Creators:
-1. Create a campaign with clear objectives and a prize pool
+1. Create a campaign (set objectives, fund pool, define metrics)
-2. Define AI scoring metrics (e.g. clarity, engagement, topic fit)
+2. Review analytics and content submissions
 3. Review and approve submissions
-4. Track performance and distribute rewards
+4. Track performance and distribute rewards automatically via the platform
 ---

 ## 🛠️ Tech Stack